emeth-/invasion-of-meridell/Reverse_Engineering_Notes.md

 * Mission 7 = Potion_of_Fortitude, verified in screenshots.
 Note Java version improperly puts Potion_of_Well-Being here.
 * Mission 8 = Mega_Potion, verified in screenshots.
 Note Java version improperly puts Potion_of_Fortitude here.

 Missions 9 and 10 lack screenshots.
-The Java version uses Mega_Potion for Mission 9 - but as we discovered, Mega_Potion was in Mission 8, and there is no spot in the first 8 missions where a mission uses the same potion from a previous mission.
+The Java version uses Mega_Potion for Mission 9 - but as we discovered, Mega_Potion was in Mission 8, and there is no spot in the first 8 missions where a mission uses the same potion from a previous mission...
+I felt Mega_Potion was probably wrong.

 We do note a slight pattern...
 Excluding missions 1 (which uses a unique potion) and 2, the next 6 missions go Mega / Well-Being / Fortitude and then Well-Being / Fortitude / Mega.